 Please familiarise yourself with the MATH1902 Canvas site, as you will need to visit it to submit your assignments, check your marks, and view lecture recordings.
 You will also gain access to the MATH1902 Ed discussion forum by clicking one of the Ed links on the Canvas site.

 Each online quiz consists of a set of randomised questions.
 Each week you will have a Practice Quiz and the main Quiz.
 You are allowed an unlimited number of attempts for each Practice Quiz, and the marks for the Practice Quiz do not count.
 You are allowed four attempts at the main Quiz, and your best mark will count towards your assessment.
 You will have one hour to complete any version of a Quiz once you have started it.
 Note that if you start a quiz within one hour of the closing time, you will only get the remaining time to complete it (not the full hour).
-You will be told which questions you got correct and incorrect for each Practice Quiz, but you will not be told which questions you got correct or incorrect for each main Quiz.
 After the deadline, you will be able to review your answers and view the solutions.

 The best 10 of your 12 quiz marks will count, making each quiz worth 1%.
 You cannot apply for special consideration for the quizzes.
 The better-mark principle will apply for the total 10%, which means that if your overall exam mark is higher, then the mark for your quizzes will be your exam mark.